 - Advocacy: Requested and coordinated a recommendation from LWVPBC Board to include “Climate Emergency” in response to the LWV’s request for 2020-2022 program priorities that align with the LWV’s Making Democracy Work® initiative; provided legislative updates each month for EIG; met with Senator Lori Berman (Aide Abby Ross) on environmental issues; provided letter of support to Boca Raton City Council on its Florida Public Service resolution concerning energy efficiency; spearheaded the Climate Emergency Action Motion at the 2019 Biennial LWVFL Convention; and shared information, events and support with an informal group of mainly South Florida League environmentalists.

-EIG Meetings are typically held the first Saturday of each month at various branch library locations.
+EIG Meetings are typically held the first Saturday of each month at various branch library locations or by ZOOM.
 Please confirm meeting date and location on the LWVPBC calendar.

 Important Environmental Events